espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Smoke Bomb.md

 When thrown, the bomb creates a cloud of smoke in a 10-foot-radius burst.
 You choose which corner of the target's space (or the space in which the bomb lands) the cloud is centered on.

-Creatures within that area have the [[Concealed]] condition, and all other creatures are concealed to them.
+Creatures within that area have the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] condition, and all other creatures are concealed to them.
 The smoke lasts for 1 minute or until dissipated by a strong wind.